Rayc940/ece5160-fast-robot/lab6/lab.md

 This also helps avoid derivative kick, which can occur when the setpoint changes suddenly.
 Because the derivative term depends on angular velocity rather than the error derivative, sudden setpoint changes do not create large spikes in the control signal.

-Because the derivative term comes directly from the gyroscope measurement rather than from finite-differencing noisy angle samples, an additional low-pass filter was not needed here.
-This is different from the Lab 5 TOF controller, where the derivative had to be filtered because it was computed from discrete error measurements.
+Because the derivative term comes directly from the gyroscope measurement rather than the noisy angle samples, an additional low pass filter was not needed.

-This smoothing reduced sudden spikes in the derivative signal and improved stability.

 <p align="center">
   <img src="../img/lab6/PID_angle.png" width="30%">